leods92/living-on-hue/README.md

 The outcome is that my LivingColors lamp can:
 - be controlled via the hue bridge (and of course the hue app)
-- be controlled via the remote it came with it
+- and at the same time be controlled via the remote it came with it

 Test on Dec 1.